matt-primrose/agentlauncher/agentlauncher/README.md

 #	- Valid arguments are 'agents' <integer> and 'cleanup'
 #	- Ex: C:>\agentlauncher\node agentlauncher.js agents 10
 #	- Ex: C:>\agentlauncher\node agentlauncher.js cleanup
+#
+# Best Practices:
+#	- Stopping and restarting with the same number of agents should work
+#	- Before changing the number of agents, it's best to run a 'cleanup' operation